 Open-ended performance assessments that engage students in sense-making around a phenomenon hold tremendous promise for supporting students' progress with multidimensional reasoning.
 But for these assessments to support NGSS classrooms, educators must understand how to find evidence of each dimension in students' responses and how to use this evidence to inform instructional decisions.
 The tools you will find below are designed to guide groups of educators in practicing doing collaborative analysis of a performance assessment.
 Examples embedded in the tools are based on SNAP's Natural Hazards Short Performance Assessment, which can be downloaded below.

-Resources for developing performance assessments
+Resources for developing 3D performance assessments

 In SNAP's vision of high-quality assessment for NGSS, classroom assessment blends almost seamlessly with instruction.
 Students are presented with a challenging task or problem, and through discourse, group work, opportunities for peer feedback, and scaffolded learning experiences, they build their expertise so that they are prepared to do their best possible work on a summative product.
 Our design tools use SNAP's design principles as a foundation to guide developers in building instructionally-embedded performance assessments (IEAs) that elicit actionable information about students' progress with the dimensions being assessed.

-Resource for evaluating performance assessments
+Resources for evaluating the quality of 3D performance assessments